junxit/us-congress-bills-113/bill.md

 ## § 129.

-Activities authorized under part A of title IV and section 1108(b) of the Social Security Act (except for activities authorized in sections 403(b) and 413(h)) shall continue through the date specified in section 106(3) of this joint resolution in the manner authorized for fiscal year 2013, and out of any money in the Treasury of the United States not otherwise appropriated, there are hereby appropriated such sums as may be necessary for such purpose.
+The authority provided by subsection (m)(3) of section 8162 of the Department of Defense Appropriations Act, 2000 (40 U.S.C.
+8903 note; Public Law 106–79), as amended, shall continue in effect through the date specified in section 106(3) of this joint resolution.

 ## § 130.

+Activities authorized under part A of title IV and section 1108(b) of the Social Security Act (except for activities authorized in section 403(b)) shall continue through the date specified in section 106(3) of this joint resolution in the manner authorized for fiscal year 2013, and out of any money in the Treasury of the United States not otherwise appropriated, there are hereby appropriated such sums as may be necessary for such purpose.

+## § 131.

 Notwithstanding section 101, the matter under the heading “Department of Labor—Mine Safety and Health Administration—Salaries and Expenses” in division F of Public Law 112–74 shall be applied to funds appropriated by this joint resolution by substituting “is authorized to collect and retain up to $2,499,000” for “may retain up to $1,499,000”.

-## § 131.
+## § 132.

 The first proviso under the heading “Department of Health and Human Services—Administration for Children and Families—Low Income Home Energy Assistance” in division F of Public Law 112–74 shall be applied to amounts made available by this joint resolution by substituting “2014” for “2012”.

-## § 132.
+## § 133.

 Amounts provided by section 101 for “Department of Health and Human Services—Administration for Children and Families—Refugee and Entrant Assistance” may be obligated up to a rate for operations necessary to maintain program operations at the level provided in fiscal year 2013, as necessary to accommodate increased demand.

-## § 133.

-- **(a)** During the period covered by this joint resolution, any unobligated amounts available in the “Nonrecurring expenses fund” established in section 223 of division G of Public Law 110–161 (42 U.S.C.
-3514a) may be transferred to “Department of Health and Human Services—Office of the Secretary—Public Health and Social Services Emergency Fund” for an additional amount for fiscal year 2014, to remain available until expended, for expenses necessary—
-  - **(1)** to support advanced research and development pursuant to section 319L of the Public Health Service Act (42 U.S.C.
-247d–7e), and other administrative expenses of the Biomedical Advanced Research and Development Agency;
-  - **(2)** for procuring security countermeasures (as defined in section 319F–2(c)(1)(B) of the Public Health Service Act (42 U.S.C.
-247d–6b(c)(1)(B))); or
-  - **(3)** to prepare for and respond to an influenza pandemic and other emerging infectious diseases, including activities such as the development and purchase of vaccine, antivirals, necessary medical supplies, diagnostics, and other surveillance tools.
-- **(b)** Products purchased with amounts made available by this joint resolution for “Department of Health and Human Services—Office of the Secretary—Public Health and Social Services Emergency Fund” may, at the discretion of the Secretary, be deposited in the Strategic National Stockpile pursuant to section 319F–2 of the Public Health Service Act (42 U.S.C.
-247d–6b).

 ## § 134.

+During the period covered by this joint resolution, amounts provided under section 101 for “Department of Health and Human Services—Office of the Secretary—Public Health and Social Services Emergency Fund” may be obligated at a rate necessary to assure timely execution of planned advanced research and development contracts pursuant to section 319L of the Public Health Service Act, to remain available until expended, for expenses necessary to support advanced research and development pursuant to section 319L of the Public Health Service Act (42 U.S.C.
+247d–7e) and other administrative expenses of the Biomedical Advanced Research and Development Authority.

+## § 135.

 Notwithstanding any other provision of this joint resolution, there is appropriated for payment to Bonnie Englebardt Lautenberg, widow of Frank R. Lautenberg, late a Senator from New Jersey, $174,000.

-## § 135.
+## § 136.

 Notwithstanding section 101, amounts are provided for “Department of Veterans Affairs—Departmental Administration—General Operating Expenses, Veterans Benefits Administration” at a rate for operations of $2,455,490,000.

-## § 136.
+## § 137.

 The authority provided by the penultimate proviso under the heading “Department of Housing and Urban Development—Rental Assistance Demonstration” in division C of Public Law 112–55 shall continue in effect through the date specified in section 106(3) of this joint resolution.

-## § 137.

-- **(a)** *In general* Notwithstanding any other provision of law, no Federal funds shall be made available to carry out any provisions of the Patient Protection and Affordable Care Act (Public Law 111–148) or title I and subtitle B of title II of the Health Care and Education Reconciliation Act of 2010 (Public Law 111–152), or of the amendments made by either such Act.
-- **(b)** *Limitation* No entitlement to benefits under any provision of the Patient Protection and Affordable Care Act (Public Law 111–148) or title I and subtitle B of title II of the Health Care and Education Reconciliation Act of 2010 (Public Law 111–152), or the amendments made by either such Act, shall remain in effect on and after the date of the enactment of this joint resolution, nor shall any payment be awarded, owed, or made to any State, District, or territory under any such provision.
-- **(c)** *Unobligated balances* Notwithstanding any other provision of law, all unobligated balances available under the provisions of law referred to in subsection (a) are hereby rescinded.

-## § 138.

-- **(a)** *In general* Until December 15, 2014, in the event that the debt of the United States Government, as defined in section 3101 of title 31, United States Code, reaches the statutory limit, the Secretary of the Treasury shall, in addition to any other authority provided by law, issue obligations under chapter 31 of title 31, United States Code, to pay with legal tender, and solely for the purpose of paying, the principal and interest on obligations of the United States described in subsection (b) after the date of the enactment of this joint resolution.
-- **(b)** *Obligations described* For purposes of this subsection, obligations described in this subsection are obligations which are—
-  - **(1)** held by the public, or
-  - **(2)** held by the Old-Age and Survivors Insurance Trust Fund and Disability Insurance Trust Fund.
-- **(c)** *Prohibition on compensation for Members of Congress* None of the obligations issued under subsection (a) may be used to pay compensation for Members of Congress.
-- **(d)** *Obligations exempt from public debt limit* Obligations issued under subsection (a) shall not be taken into account in applying the limitation in section 3101(b) of title 31, United States Code, to the extent that such obligation would otherwise cause the limitation in section 3101(b) of title 31, United States Code, to be exceeded.
-- **(e)** *Report on certain actions*
-  - **(1)** *In general* If, after the date of the enactment of this joint resolution, the Secretary of the Treasury exercises his authority under subsection (a), the Secretary shall thereafter submit a report each week the authority is in use providing an accounting relating to—
-    - **(A)** the principal on mature obligations and interest that is due or accrued of the United States, and
-    - **(B)** any obligations issued pursuant to subsection (a).
-  - **(2)** *Submission* The report required by paragraph (1) shall be submitted to the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate.

 This joint resolution may be cited as the “Continuing Appropriations Resolution, 2014”.